 I would like to examine some specific ways at the state level, to support our wastewater management issue.
 I agree with the Cape Cod Commission that a multi-faceted approach is needed.
 One significant piece of that is residential septic systems.
 The current allowable tax deduction from the state is inadequate and only can be used if your septic fails.
-I think that needs to be expanded to cover more, both in terms of amount and upgrades.
+I think that needs to be expanded to cover more options, both in terms of amount and upgrades.
 The state should also take a leadership in role in better educating consumers as to non-toxic means of treating their landscape.
 We should be taking a lead in banning substances like glyphosate.
 To go further, I support a bill like the one Senator Cyr filed, that allows towns to push back against Eversource and their use of toxic herbicides on right of way areas in our towns.
 Finally, we must be leaders in addressing climate change through use of alternative energy sources and having disincentives to carbon use.
 Cape Cod also needs better regional transit, to reduce autos on the road.
 We must look at bridge access, public transit and better transportation hubs to get people around.
 Let's also look at a carbon tax that has been shown as a cost effective way to reduce greenhouse gas emissions.
 And let's get the entire state onboard with banning one time use plastic bags.

 Recent years have seen some inconsistent budgeting to address this from the Baker Administration.
 Funds for substance counseling was cut for all high schools on the Cape.
 The state needs to be a more reliable partner in providing support at all levels – more beds, longer treatment options, support for family caregivers, better training for our health care professionals and the recognition that addiction is a lifelong challenge to overcome.
 We must remove the stigma and show the compassion that reflects the best of us.
 I am supportive of efforts to hold the manufacturers of opioids responsibility for any irresponsibility in pushing and promoting these dangerous substances, even as the crisis worsened.